conan-io/conan-io.github.io/_posts/2023-05-29-New-Cheat-Sheet-For-Conan-2.markdown

   </tbody>
 </table>

-> Note: Instead of listing different generators, the example is more focused on CMake
+> Note: Instead of listing different generators in the Conan 1.x column the example is more focused on CMake

 This takes advantage of the features added in Conan 1.33.
 We used new [Generators](https://docs.conan.io/2/reference/tools.html?highlight=Toolchain) [CMakeToolchain](https://docs.conan.io/2/reference/tools/cmake/cmaketoolchain.html) and [CMakeDeps](https://docs.conan.io/2/reference/tools/cmake/cmakedeps.html) and lastly leveraged [layouts](https://docs.conan.io/2/reference/tools/layout.html).